MotorMath

 What this tool does

-This calculator computes the cost per mile to charge an electric vehicle using the simple division formula: cost per mile = electricity price per kWh ÷ vehicle efficiency in miles per kWh.
-Inputs are EV efficiency (mi/kWh) and electricity price per kWh; the output is cost per mile.
-The tool also displays cost per 100 miles and per 1,000 miles.
+This calculator computes the per-mile electricity cost of driving an electric vehicle by dividing the price per kilowatt-hour by the vehicle's stated efficiency in miles per kWh.
+The two inputs are EV efficiency (mi/kWh) and electricity price (£/kWh); the primary output is cost per mile in pounds sterling.
+The tool also displays cost per 100 miles and per 1,000 miles for trip-planning comparison.

 Inputs